 Emma Cocker is a writer-artist based in Sheffield and Associate Professor in Fine Art at Nottingham Trent University.
 Operating under the title Not Yet There, Cocker's research enquiry focuses on the process of artistic endeavour, alongside models of (art) practice and subjectivity that resist the pressure of a single, stable position by remaining wilfully unresolved.

-Her mode of working unfolds restlessly along the threshold between writing/art, including experimental, performative and collaborative approaches to producing texts parallel to and as art practice.
+Her mode of working unfolds restlessly along the threshold between writing/art, including experimental, performative and collaborative approaches.
 Cocker's recent writing has been published in Failure, 2010; Stillness in a Mobile World, 2011; Drawing a Hypothesis: Figures of Thought, 2011; Hyperdrawing: Beyond the Lines of Contemporary Art, 2012; On Not Knowing: How Artists Think, 2013, Reading/Feeling, 2013, Cartographies of Exile, 2014; Choreo-graphic Figures: Deviations from the Line, 2017; The Creative Critic: Writing as/about Practice, and as a solo collection entitled The Yes of the No, 2016.
-She is currently a key researcher on the PEEK funded research project Choreo-graphic Figures: Deviations from the Line, in collaboration with Nikolaus Gansterer and Mariella Greil.
+She was a key researcher on the PEEK funded research project Choreo-graphic Figures: Deviations from the Line, in collaboration with Nikolaus Gansterer and Mariella Greil.